-B.4 Social workers can address policies that lead to a decrease in stress on staff and library users and/or discrimination related to various groups of people.
+Social workers can work with library staff to understand the impact of library policies and procedures.
+Social workers are trained to recognize inequalities and issues that may contribute to marginalization and/or discrimination related to various groups of people.
 This coupled with viewing systems through a trauma-informed lens allows social workers to support libraries in reviewing policies and procedures, and help to decrease re-traumatization and marginalization.
 For example, some libraries require library users to have a permanent address to obtain a library card.
 Since obtaining a state-issued identification card can be difficult when a person is unstably housed, being flexible with library card policies can increase access for those who do not have a permanent address.
 Allowing for other forms of identification to be used to gain access to library services can help open doors for those who benefit from this kind of flexibility.